TarlanZiyadov/tarlanziyadov.github.io/_posts/2022-09-11-power-of-slack-apps-in-automation.markdown

 ## **Postman as Mock Server**

 Unfortunately, you can't directly test Slack's incoming requests to a **localhost** URL.
-Slack requires a publicly accessible HTTPS endpoint for sending interaction payloads—so local development is a bit tricky.
+Slack requires a publicly accessible HTTPS endpoint for sending interaction payloads so local development is a bit tricky.

 But there's a solution: **Postman Mock Server**.